AI-4-atmosphere-remote-sensing/satellite_collocation/examples/README.md

 '-sdp', '--swath_data_path', define the path of VIIRS VNP02 files

-'-sp',  '--save_path', define the path of output files
+'-sp',  '--save_path', define the path of output files, default value './' current path

+Example:

+python main.py -md 5 -mt 15 -sr 1 -tp "/path/to/the/calipso/" -sgp "/path/to/the/VNP03/" -sdp "/path/to/the/VNP02/" -sp "/path/to/the/save_index/"

 #### 1.3 Output: